 Getting started with CodeScene is very easy.
-Log in with your GitHub account and you immediately have your repositories available for analysis.
+Log in with your GitHub or Bitbucket account and you immediately have your repositories available for analysis.
 We require as little access as needed, and source code is only stored temporarily during analysis.

 If you prefer, you can run CodeScene On-Premise yourself, in your data center or on your laptop.
 Read more here.

 The research and ideas of Adam Tornhill and its embodiment in the Empear toolset has got to be the most significant contribution in the last 10 years to how we understand the evolution of code.
 The intersection of social behaviour with architecture reflected in lines of code changing over time speaks directly to the economics of software development in a manner that is accessible to developers and executive decision makers.

 In 2015 Adam Tornhill wrote the book Your Code as a Crime Scene.
 The book has revolutionized the industry’s view on software systems.
 Adam is also the founder of Empear where we develop a new generation of tools for software analysis.
 Our prime product is CodeScene which is based on Adam’s ingenious combination between forensic science and software development.